esp-rs/book/src/introduction.md

 The work on this book is coordinated in [this repository][book-repository].

-If you have trouble following the instructions in this book or find that some section of the book is not clear enough, then that's a bug.
+If you have trouble following the instructions in this book or find that some section of the book isn't clear enough, then that's a bug.
 Please report it in [the issue tracker][book-issues] of this book.

 Pull requests fixing typos and adding new content are welcome!